 Who should study the course?
-If you are interested in films, television, newspaper, and radio and want to learn how to discuss and write about them and develop the skills to make them vourself then this course could be for you.
-You must be prepared to work extremely hard; do not expect to be just watching television!
+If you are interested in films, television, newspaper and radio and want to learn how to discuss and write about them and develop the skills to make them yourself then this course could be for you.
+You have to be prepared to work very hard; don't expect to be just watching television!